-You juggle your relationships, career, dreams, and everything else around your kids.
-Even your relationship with your spouse or significant other changes.
-You know that a human on this earth cannot survive without you, and you would do everything and anything to ensure their health and happiness.
+You juggle your relationships, career, dreams, and everything around your kids — even your relationship with your spouse or significant other changes.
+You know a human cannot survive without you, and you would do everything and anything to ensure their health and happiness.

-As your kids get older, they need you less for sheer survival and more to guide them through life, root them on and help them become independent beings.
+As your kids age, they need you less for sheer survival and more to guide them through life, root them on, and help them become independent.
 As any parent can attest, this is harder than it sounds – for you and them.

-But eventually, they will leave your home and head out into the world on their own.
-While they are growing, there is little time to think about Big Things – you’re too busy making sure that at least most of the balls you’re juggling stay in the air.
-But with an empty nest comes the time to ponder the bigger questions in life.
+But eventually, they will leave your home and head out into the world alone.
+While they are growing, there is little time to think about Big Things — you’re too busy making sure that at least most of the balls you’re juggling stay in the air.
+But with an empty nest comes the time to ponder the more significant questions in life.

 The empty nest is both exciting and unsettling.
 We’ve been empty nesters for a few years, and lately, I am nostalgic.
-I reminisce about extraordinary and ordinary moments of our life when our sons still lived at home.
+I reminisce about extraordinary and ordinary moments of our lives when our sons still lived at home.

 After a long day of work, I remember making dinner with our kids at the table and doing homework.
-We were tired and a bit harried but somehow, that time with them always put my day in perspective.
-Once we were all home, I was reminded that no matter what happened at work, they were what was important.
+We were tired and a bit harried, but that time with them put my day in perspective.
+Once we were all home, I was reminded they were necessary no matter what happened at work.
 Knowing that my time with them was limited, I did my best to give them my attention.

 Recently, two old photos have captivated me.
-One is of me at a work event where I’d just received a leadership award.
+One is of me at a work event where I received a leadership award.
 I look at that gal in the photo and see someone who is proud, humble, ambitious, and driven.
 Someone who wants to climb the corporate ladder, make a lot of money, and broaden her career.